OpenEvalProject/evals/manuscripts/elife-15750/v2/manuscript.md

 ## Abstract

-10.7554/eLife.15750.001 G protein gated inward rectifier potassium (GIRK) channels are gated by direct binding of G protein beta-gamma subunits (Gβγ), signaling lipids, and intracellular Na + .
+G protein gated inward rectifier potassium (GIRK) channels are gated by direct binding of G protein beta-gamma subunits (Gβγ), signaling lipids, and intracellular Na+.
 In cardiac pacemaker cells, hetero-tetramer GIRK1/4 channels and homo-tetramer GIRK4 channels play a central role in parasympathetic slowing of heart rate.
-It is known that the Na + binding site of the GIRK1 subunit is defective, but the functional difference between GIRK1/4 hetero-tetramers and GIRK4 homo-tetramers remains unclear.
-Here, using purified proteins and the lipid bilayer system, we characterize Gβγ and Na + regulation of GIRK1/4 hetero-tetramers and GIRK4 homo-tetramers.
-We find in GIRK4 homo-tetramers that Na + binding increases Gβγ affinity and thereby increases the GIRK4 responsiveness to G protein stimulation.
-GIRK1/4 hetero-tetramers are not activated by Na + , but rather are in a permanent state of high responsiveness to Gβγ, suggesting that the GIRK1 subunit functions like a GIRK4 subunit with Na + permanently bound.
-DOI: http://dx.doi.org/10.7554/eLife.15750.001
+It is known that the Na+ binding site of the GIRK1 subunit is defective, but the functional difference between GIRK1/4 hetero-tetramers and GIRK4 homo-tetramers remains unclear.
+Here, using purified proteins and the lipid bilayer system, we characterize Gβγ and Na+ regulation of GIRK1/4 hetero-tetramers and GIRK4 homo-tetramers.
+We find in GIRK4 homo-tetramers that Na+ binding increases Gβγ affinity and thereby increases the GIRK4 responsiveness to G protein stimulation.
+GIRK1/4 hetero-tetramers are not activated by Na+, but rather are in a permanent state of high responsiveness to Gβγ, suggesting that the GIRK1 subunit functions like a GIRK4 subunit with Na+ permanently bound.

 ## Introduction